gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 Hopefully I can start treatment soon

+#### October 10th, 2019 (Day 205)

+Haivng my claim accepted was validating and a huge relief.
+It may still be months before I start treatment but this was the first time I felt like the DVA were actually supporting me.
+I responded to Anita.

+> Thank you Anita, this is great news.
+I'll wait to hear from the delegate and organize some rehabilitation locally.
+> Thank you again for your help,
+> Greg

 #### Next steps

-The Australian Department of Veteran Affairs has failed me and is failing many others.
-If I had known that it was going to take 6 months to be assessed for treatment, I would have organized help elsewhere and would be months into my treatment.
-It pains me knowing that my mates with more severe issues are having to deal with this inept organisation.
-Asking for help is the hardest step and the Australian DVA's promise of help with no follow through is unbearable.
+For the most part, the Australian DVA staff are great however the organisation has failed me and is failing many others.
+If I had known that it was going to take 6 months to be assessed for treatment, I would have organised help elsewhere and would be months into my treatment.
+It pains me knowing that my mates with more severe issues are having to deal with this level of service.
+Asking for help is the hardest step and the Australian DVA's promise of help with slow or no follow through is unbearable.
 Unfortunatly I have veteran friends that have committed suicide.
 I honestly believe that they might still be here if the DVA didn't exist.

 ### What I want